SlayterDev/DeafShark/README.md

 ### Try it out
 Checkout the Develop branch for the bleeding edge changes.

+**Requirements**

-* Make sure you have [LLVM](llvm.org) installed because you'll need it.
+Make sure you have [LLVM](llvm.org) installed because you'll need it.
 [Here is a quick guide](https://github.com/SlayterDev/DeafShark/wiki/Install-LLVM) for installing LLVM on OS X.

+Also DeafShark uses swift 2.
+So you will need Xcode 7 (Beta 4 at the time of this writing).

 * Next clone the repository and open up the Xcode project.
 * Create a file called `hello.ds` (or whatever you want so long as it ends with `.ds`).
 In that file put `print("Hello, World")`.
 * You'll need to add the location of your source file as a commandline argument to the Scheme (upper left where it says `DeafShark`).